Making choices

 Daily choices

 Think about when you could offer choices.
-Start with two choices and build it up as your child becomes more confident.
+Start with two choices and build it up to more options as your child becomes more confident.

 They could choose: